sim0n00ps/Bunkr-DL/README.md

 You should have Bunkr DL.exe.

 # Usage
-Once the Config is set up, double click GoFile DL.exe and you have 3 options:
+Double click Bunkr DL.exe and you have 3 options:

 ### Download From Album
 This option allows you to enter a Bunkr album link e.g https://bunkrr.su/a/xxxxxxx and the content will be downloaded to the `Downloads` folder.